 Phase Two: Developing Your Loyalty Program

+It is where your careful planning will pay off.
+During the development phase, you will work out the finer details of your program.
+A few things to consider as you develop it include: Rules: Your loyalty program should include clear, straightforward rules.
+All employees should be made aware of them.
+They should also be easy for customers to understand.
+Reward Currency: How will you reward your customers for participating in your loyalty program?
+Many companies use gift cards; others have rewards and coupons printed onto receipts.
+Still, others use electronic coupons or give customers the option of printing out certificates and coupons from home.
+Choose a currency that is easy to manage.
+As always, keep your customers’ habits in mind.
+If they’re not particularly tech-savvy, for instance, it’s probably best to stick with tangible things like gift cards and paper coupons.
 Communication: Use what you know about your most loyal customers to establish an effective and efficient means of communicating information about the loyalty program to them.
 These days, many retailers allow customers to create online accounts that can be used to track rewards.
 If you want to be on the cutting edge, though, consider developing a mobile strategy for your rewards program.
 It opens up new options such as check-ins and mobile coupons as well.
 And allows your customer to use his or her favorite device to shop.

 Phase Three: Testing Your Loyalty Program